Yoctol/bottender/docs/migrating-v1.md

 ]);
 ```

-### v1.x
+### v1

-In v1.x, keys represent in the camel case:
+In Bottender v1, object keys represent in the camel case in Messenger:

 ```js
 context.sendGenericTemplate([